Thomega35/InventoryWeiApp/README.md

 Project during my internship in Feldrise.

-This app is the implementation of the following project : https://gist.github.com/Feldrise/820a9e523a34517856518ca5d6088b37
+This app is a BAD implementation of the following project : https://gist.github.com/Feldrise/820a9e523a34517856518ca5d6088b37

+It is made without any provider

 ## Getting Started